catalyzeio/paas-guides/php-mysql/README.md

 ===

 ## Introduction
 This guide will cover the basics of deploying a PHP app built using the [Laravel](http://laravel.com) framework that stores data in a MySQL database.
 We have already created an example application using these steps [here](https://github.com/catalyzeio/php-example-app).
-Feel free to follow this guide or, fork and clone the example application to create your own working copy to deploy to Catalyze.
+Feel free to follow this guide or fork and clone the example application to create your own working copy to deploy to Catalyze.

 ## Prerequisites